guru14789/named-entity-recognition/README.md

 ## Problem Statement and Dataset
 1. We aim to develop an LSTM-based neural network model using Bidirectional Recurrent Neural Networks for recognizing the named entities in the text.

-2. The dataset used has several sentences, and each words have their tags.
+2. The dataset used has several sentences, and each words have its tags.

 3. We have to vectorize these words using Embedding techniques to train our model.